AntonTheDev/FlightAnimator/README.md

 ##Cache & Reuse Animations

-FlighAnimator allows for registering animations (aka states) up front with a unique animation key.
+FlightAnimator allows for registering animations (aka states) up front with a unique animation key.
 Once defined it can be manually triggered at any time in the application flow using the animation key used registration.

 When the animation is applied, if the view is in mid flight, it will synchronize itself with the current presentation layer values, and animate to its final destination.